offbynull/learn/Biology/input/input.md

     * `{bm} Confocal microscope`s are a special form of fluorescence microscopes that uses a laser to excite a sample and get it to glow fluorescent.
 * `{bm} Electron microscope`s use beams of electrons rather than beams of light.
 They produce very magnified very high resolutions images.
 But, unlike light microscopes, the specimens being observed are dead because electron microscopes operate in a vacuum.
   * `{bm} scanning electron microscope`s (SEM) work by scanning a beam of electrons over the surface of the specimen to produce an image of the 3D surface.
-  * `{bm} transmission electron microscope`s (TEM) work by slicing up the specimen into ultra thin slices and and passing an electron bean through those slices to produce an image of the insides.
+  * `{bm} transmission electron microscope`s (TEM) work by slicing up the specimen into ultra thin slices and passing an electron bean through those slices to produce an image of the insides.

 # Other Terminology